rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Sensors

-The sensors at disposition are:
+The sensors at the drone's disposition are:

 - **Accelerometer**: It generates $\mathbf{a_A}$ a measurement of the total acceleration in the body frame referential the drone is submitted to at a **high** sampling rate.
-If the object is submitted to no acceleration then the accelerometer measure the earth's gravity field from.
+If the object is submitted to no acceleration then the accelerometer measure the earth's gravity field.
 From that information, it could be possible to retrieve the attitude.
 Unfortunately, we are in a highly dynamic setting.
 Thus, it is possible when we can subtract the drone's acceleration from the thrust to the total acceleration.
 This would require to know exactly the force exerted by the rotors at each instant.
 In this work, we assume that doing that separation, while being theoretically possible, is too impractical.
 The measurements model is:
 $$\mathbf{a_A}(t) = \mathbf{R}_{f2b}\{\mathbf{q}(t)\}\mathbf{a}(t) + \mathbf{a_A}^\epsilon$$ where the covariance matrix of the noise of the accelerometer is ${\mathbf{R}_{\mathbf{a_A}}}_{3 \times 3}$ and $$\mathbf{a_A}^\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{R}_{\mathbf{a_A}})$$.